Rahul-Morabiya/Lung_Cancer_Detection_Project_Rahul_Morabiya/README.md

 # Lung Cancer Detection with Federated Learning Algorithms & ResNet Model

+(Most of the data can be found directly in the main code .)

 Project Overview:
 This repository houses a comprehensive lung cancer detection framework developed using deep learning models and federated learning algorithms.
 The project utilizes Python, Keras, TensorFlow, and Kaggle's LIDC dataset to facilitate lung cancer detection.